-- a) studies or surveys (e.g. evaluations, strategies, concept notes, design plans, handbooks); - b) training; - c) translations; - d) IT systems and website development, modifications and updates; - e) promotion, communication, publicity or information linked to an operation; - f) financial management; - g) services related to the organisation and implementation of events or meetings (including rents, catering or interpretation); - h) participation in events (e.g. registration fees); - i) legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services including planning fees; - j) intellectual property rights; - k) verifications under Article 125 paragraph 4 letter a), of Regulation (EU) no. 1303/2013 and Article 23, paragraph 4 of Regulation (EU) no. 1299/2013. - the provision of guarantees by a bank or other financial institution where required by Union or national law or in a programming document adopted by the monitoring committee; - m) travel and accommodation costs for external experts, speakers, chairpersons of meeting and service providers; - n) other specific expertise and services needed for operations.
+- a) studies or surveys (e.g. evaluations, strategies, concept notes, design plans, handbooks); - b) training; - c) translations; - d) IT systems and website development, modifications and updates; - e) promotion, communication, publicity or information linked to an operation; - f) financial management; - g) services related to the organisation and implementation of events or meetings (including rents, catering or interpretation); - h) participation in events (e.g. registration fees); - i) legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services including planning fees; - j) intellectual property rights;

+- k) verifications under Article 125 paragraph 4 letter a), of Regulation (EU) no. 1303/2013 and Article 23, paragraph 4 of Regulation (EU) no. 1299/2013. - I) the provision of guarantees by a bank or other financial institution where required by Union or national law or in a programming document adopted by the monitoring committee; - m) travel and accommodation costs for external experts, speakers, chairpersons of meeting and service providers; - n) other specific expertise and services needed for operations.

-With reference to the Italian beneficiaries (lead partner and partners), the 1st level control costs must be included in the Application Form - financial section under the title "first level control costs" for each beneficiary participating in the project.
-The said costs must be calculated taking into account a 4% allocated budget percentage to each Italian beneficiary (% recommended).
-Then the MA will assign a controller, identified through appropriate public procedures, for the activities mentioned in Art.125, paragraph 4 letter a) of EU Reg.
-1303.2013.
+With reference to the Italian and Maltese beneficiaries (lead partner and partners), the 1st level control costs must be included in the Application Form - financial section under the title "first level control costs" for each beneficiary participating in the project.
+The said costs must be calculated taking into account a maximum 4% allocated budget percentage to each beneficiary.
+Then, for the Italian beneficiaries, the MA will assign a controller, identified through appropriate public procedures, for the activities mentioned in Art.125, paragraph 4 letter a) of EU Reg.
+1303/2013.
+In case of Maltese beneficiaries, they will provide for the identification of a controller in line with the provisions included within the document "RFQ Auditor-Controller - Annex 2 to the National Complementary Requirements - Territorial Cooperation Programmes and the ENI CBC Med Programme 2014 - 2020".